Country code - BM

 The Bermuda Islands are a British overseas territory located in the North Atlantic Ocean off the east coast of the United States.
 The closest American continent point is the Cape Hatteras in North Carolina, located 1,030 km to the northwest, while the city of Miami is 1 770 km to the southwest.
 It has just over 67,000 inhabitants and its capital is Hamilton.

 Bermuda forms the northern peak of the legendary Bermuda Triangle, a large maritime area in which it is said that they have been disappeared numerous ships and aircraft in unexplained circumstances.
 The archipelago is in an adverse climate area prone to be hit by hurricanes.

 Its official currency is the Bermudian Dollar (BMD), pegged to the US$ at a 1:1 ratio.

 The executive power in Bermuda resides in the monarch and is exercised in his name by the Governor.
-The governor is appointed by the Queen on the proposal of the British Government.
+The governor is appointed by the King on the proposal of the British Government.
 The head of government is the prime minister.

 The cabinet is proposed by the prime minister and officially appointed by the governor.
 The Legislative Branch consists of a bicameral parliament inspired by the Westminster system.
 The Senate is the Upper House, composed of eleven members appointed by the governor on the proposal of the prime minister and the leader of the opposition.